reahl/reahl/reahl-doc/doc/component/introduction.rst

 One can create such a package using a setup.py, but due to all the extra metadata which is encoded into what setuptools supports, it is easier to use a .reahlproject file instead.
 To use a .reahlproject file, install `reahl-dev` in your development environment where you will build packages.
-With `reahl-dev` installed, the `reahl` commandline tool is extended with extra commands providing access to setup.py functionality:
+With `reahl-dev` installed, the `reahl` command line tool is extended with extra commands providing access to setup.py functionality:

 reahl setup <usual arguments to setup.py>